quinnkeast/jengoertzen-website/_books/books.md

   - title: The Practice
     author: Seth Godin
     reading: true
+  - title: The Spear Cuts Through Water
+    author: Simon Jimenez
+    thoughts: It reads like a legend.
   - title: The Vanished Birds
     author: Simon Jimenez
     thoughts: Fell into this book.
 There were some ideas that were beautiful for being perfect in the world created and their simplicity.